videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 slug: mute-unmute-mic
 ---

-# Mute / Unmute Mic
+# Mute / Unmute Mic - Android

 Muting and Unmuting your microphone refers to turning your microphone off and on, respectively.